huangweiliang/huangweiliang.github.io/_posts/2024-05-20-QNX-devb-APIs.md

 The host writes the command (and any associated data) into a UTP Transfer Request Descriptor, and then signals the UFS device to process the command by writing to the UTP Transfer Request Run Stop Register (UTRLRSR) and the UTP Transfer Request Doorbell Register (UTRLDBR).

+### UTP command
+In the context of Universal Flash Storage (UFS), UTP (UFS Transport Protocol) commands are the commands that are sent from the host system to the UFS device to perform various operations.

+UFS is a high-performance interface designed for use in applications where power consumption is a critical factor, such as mobile systems.
+UFS uses the SCSI command set for data transport, but it has its own transport protocol, UTP.

+A UTP command is encapsulated in a UTP Command Descriptor (UCD).
+The UCD contains all the information needed to process the command, including the operation code (opcode), the logical unit number (LUN), the command argument, and the data direction (read or write).

+There are various types of UTP commands, including:

+* Read: Read data from the UFS device.
+* Write: Write data to the UFS device.
+* Inquiry: Request information about the UFS device.
+* Test Unit Ready: Check if the UFS device is ready to transfer data.
+* Mode Sense: Request mode parameters from the UFS device.
+* Mode Select: Send mode parameters to the UFS device.

+### UTP Transfer Request Descriptor
+UTP Transfer Request Descriptor (UTRD) is a data structure that represents a UFS Transport Protocol (UTP) command to be executed by a UFS device.

+The UTRD contains all the information needed to process the UTP command, including:

+* The operation code (opcode) of the UTP command.
+* The logical unit number (LUN) that the command is targeted at.
+* The command argument, which provides additional information for the command.
+* The data direction (read or write).
+* The data buffer, which contains the data to be written or the space for the data to be read.

+The UTRD is typically stored in memory that is accessible by both the host system and the UFS device, and the physical address of the UTRD is passed to the UFS device to initiate the command.

+### UTP Task Management
+UTP Task Management refers to a set of commands that are used to control and manage the execution of UTP commands.

+These task management commands are encapsulated in UTP Task Management Request Descriptors (UTMRDs).
+The UTMRD contains all the information needed to process the task management command, including the task management function to be performed and the logical unit number (LUN) that the function is targeted at.

+There are various types of UTP task management functions, including:

+* Abort Task: Aborts a specific command.
+* Abort Task Set: Aborts all commands for a specific LUN.
+* Clear Task Set: Clears all commands for a specific LUN.
+* Logical Unit Reset: Resets a specific LUN.
+* Target Reset: Resets the UFS device.

+### SLOTS
+A slot refers to a position in the command queue where a command can be placed for execution.
+This is similar to the concept of "IO depth" in other storage systems.

+Each slot can hold a UTP command, which is encapsulated in a UTP Transfer Request Descriptor (UTRD).
+The UFS device can process multiple commands concurrently, up to a limit defined by the device.
+This limit is often referred to as the number of "slots" or the "queue depth".

+When a command is issued, it is placed in a free slot in the command queue.
+The UFS device then processes the commands in the queue, possibly in parallel.
+When a command is completed, its slot becomes free and can be used for another command.